| Statement for the Record ofDale L. Watson

 threat posed by Puerto Rican extremist groups to mainland U.S. communities

+decreased during the past decade.
 Acts of terrorism continue to be perpetrated, however, by violent

 separatists in Puerto Rico.
 As noted, three acts of terrorism and one